Rompei/steam-crawler/README.md

 ```
 go get github.com/Rompei/steam-crawler

-If you got error, "socket: too many open files", please set `ulimit -n` more, because this software opens sockets more than ulimit already set.
 ```

+If you got error, "socket: too many open files", when you execute a software that uses this software, please set `ulimit -n` more, because this software opens sockets more than ulimit already set.

 ##Data Structure in CSV